jdcloudcom/en/documentation/Elastic-Compute/Cloud-Disk-Service/Getting-Started/Cloud-Disk/Disk-Expand.md

-- Only Cloud Disk Service in available status supports expansion.
+- Only Cloud Disk Service in available status supports expansion (the "available" status means the Cloud Disk Service is not mounted and has no operation in progress).